clacky-ai/next-admin-starter/README.md

 # Admin Dashboard System

-This is an administrative dashboard system built with **Next.js** with support for secure authentication and team management functionality.
+This is an administrative dashboard system built with **Next.js** with support for secure authentication and user management functionality.

 ## Features

 - Authentication system with admin-only access
 - Admin dashboard at `/admin/dashboard`
-- Team member management
+- User account management
 - Activity monitoring
 - Secure session management